steph-xue/react-notes/README.md

 # React Notes

 A web application for writing and organizing notes in Markdown, with a live preview and a resizable, split panel layout.
+Notes are saved automatically as you write, and the most recently edited one always stays at the top of the list.

 **[View Live Demo](https://react-notes-local-sx.netlify.app/)**